mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > He doesn’t set up the solitary and dangerous; in that his path is lofty.

-“Solitary and dangerous” means a skillful method of the teacher coming from his own peculiarities, which no one can imitate.
-So that in this case from this point his skillful method is very solitary.
-No one can imitate it.
-On the other hand, “it’s dangerous” means it’s very severe, and very sharp.
-His words, his verbal explanation and his acts are very sharp, piercing people’s heart directly.
+“Solitary and dangerous” means a skillful method of a Zen teacher coming from his own peculiarities, which no one can imitate.
+So that in this case from this point his skillful method is very solitary; no one can imitate it.
+On the other hand, “it’s dangerous” means it’s very severe and very sharp; his words, his verbal explanation and his acts are very sharp, piercing people’s heart directly.
 So from this point it is called “dangerous,” but it’s not the usual meaning of danger.

 But in this case Joshu, Chao Cho, doesn’t use such a skillful method.
 So that’s why first it says, “he doesn’t set up solitary and dangerous in that his path is lofty.”